 Locations: Kimpton has over 70 hotels in 50 different cities.

-When The Standard realized just how important it was to guests to bring their pets, they changed their policy.
-Now all pets are welcome, and at no extra cost.
+When The Standard realized just how important it was for guests to be able to bring their pets, they changed their policy.
+Now, all pets are welcome, and at no extra cost.

-Locations: The Standard has 7 hotels in 5 different cities, including Los Angeles, New York, and London.
+Locations: The Standard has seven hotels in five different cities, including Los Angeles, New York and London.

 Red Roof Inn

 The Red Roof Inn calls itself upscale economy.
-They have over 600 locations in the US, and additional locations in Brazil and Japan.
+They have over 600 locations in the United States, and additional locations in Brazil and Japan.

-This chain have comfy beds at budget-conscious rates; rooms start at just $49.99 per night.
-Each room comes with a flat screen TV, complimentary WiFi, and free coffee.
+This chain has comfy beds at budget-conscious rates; rooms start at just $49.99 per night.
+Each room comes with a flat screen TV, complimentary WiFi and free coffee.

 Plus, if you stay three nights, you get an extra night free!
-They permit all family pets weighing 80 lbs or less.
+They permit all family pets weighing 80 pounds or less.